 It is characterized most prominently by memory loss, a sense of disorientation, and an impaired ability to carry on a daily routine.

-Numerous studies during the past few years have suggested that repeated head injuries obtained from participation in contact sports are linked to chronic traumatic encephalopathy (CTE), which is a degenerative brain disease that can lead to dementia.
+Numerous studies during the past few years have suggested that repeated head injuries obtained from participation in contact sports are linked to

 Now, a study led by researchers from the Boston University School of Medicine in Massachusetts has found that people engaging in contact sports may also be more likely to develop Lewy body disease.